angular/angular/aio/content/guide/architecture.md

 * Components use *services*, which provide specific functionality not directly related to views.
 Service providers can be *injected* into components as *dependencies*, making your code modular, reusable, and efficient.

-Both components and services are simply classes, with *decorators* that mark their type and provide metadata that tells Angular how to use them.
+Modules, components and services are classes that use *decorators*.
+These decorators mark their type and provide metadata that tells Angular how to use them.

 * The metadata for a component class associates it with a *template* that defines a view.
 A template combines ordinary HTML with Angular *directives* and *binding markup* that allow Angular to modify the HTML before rendering it for display.